 Early adopters or those comfortable with change will be cheering you on.
 They'll help in any way they can and can't wait for it to be done so they can move on to changing something else.
 I usually fall in this first category!

-Then, you'll have a majority of your team that sees the change as just an inevitable part of business.
-They can see the benefits and the pain points.
+Then, you'll have a majority of your team that sees the change as just an inevitable part of the business.
+They can see the benefits and pain points.
 They'll do what is required of them, not really getting excited or upset.

 Lastly, you'll have a small number of people who dislike change at all costs.
 They avoid it, don't like the process and likely will be somewhat negative.

 How you help your team adapt to whatever is changing and guide them through the process is part of your skill as a leader.
 Managing change in your sales territories is no different.

 As technology changes how we do business, companies may find they are able to cover greater distances with fewer salespeople.
 While it sounds great on paper – imagine the payroll dollars you'll save – you need to proceed with caution.

 Managing change in sales territories is often a complicated process.
 You should evaluate everything before you execute.
 It involves two of your most sensitive parties – your customers and your employees.
 These are two groups you don’t want feeling frustrated and annoyed with you.

 Sometimes, you might lose a salesperson centrally located in the middle of 2 strong territory managers.
 You may opt to not replace the rep, but simply divide the territory.

 On the other hand, you might have a super high performing sales rep but want to split their territory into two.
 You see more potential in the geography and having multiple reps allows you to cover your customers better and focus on growth.